 Ancient Times (3500 BCE to 500 CE)

-Classical Japan: The period of Japanese history that took place from approximately 300 BCE to 800 CE and that was characterized by technological advancements such as bronze and iron; the introduction of rice and barley from neighboring countries; and greater cultural unity that included Shintoism.
-During this time, Japan began the process of unification.
+The Kofun period: The period of Japanese history that took place from about 300 CE to about 700 CE.
+It is known for its technological advancements such as the use of bronze and iron; the introduction of rice and barley from neighboring countries; greater cultural unity; the development of Shintoism; and the beginning of the process of unification.

-Priestess Hiiko: A tribal priestess who, during the 100s CE, used her religious influence to unite about thirty Japanese tribes, creating the first united Japanese state.
-She then sent ambassadors to China to learn about their culture and modeled her combined tribe after it.
+Princess Himiko: A tribal queen who, during the 200s CE, used her religious influence to unite up to thirty smaller Japanese tribes, creating the first united Japanese state.
+She is known for sending ambassadors to China to learn about their culture and adopting some Chinese ways, as well as for encouraging a female-centered social system.
+While some scholars question her historicity, she remains an important mythological figure.

 The Middle Ages (500 CE to 1500 CE)

 Samurai: Specially trained and highly respected warriors who fought on behalf of their daimyos, especially during the first half of the Shogun era.
-The samurai class developed as a response to the jostling for power that occurred between the shoguns, daimyos and emperors during Shogun Japan.
-In addition to fighting techniques, samurai studied religion, arts, and more.
+This class developed as a response to the jostling for power that occurred between the shoguns, daimyos and emperors during Shogun Japan.
+In addition to fighting techniques, they studied religion, arts, and more.
 They followed a code of honor and many detailed rituals.
 Many became Zen Buddhists.

 Early Modern Times (1500 CE to 1900 CE)

-Oda Nobunaga: A daimyo who, in the late 1500s, overcame other daimyos and reunited Japan after a long period of instability and fragmentation.
-He was aided by his use of Western style guns.
+Oda Nobunaga: A daimyo who, in the late 1500s, overcame other daimyos and began the reunification of Japan after a long period of instability and fragmentation.
+He was aided by his use of Western style guns, which were first introduced to Japan by the Portuguese in the mid-1500s, an event which threatened the samurai traditions.

-President Fillmore: The U.S. president who sent four warships to Japan in order to intimidate them into opening trade.
-The effort succeeded and was followed by additional trade agreements with foreigners.
+Millard Fillmore: The U.S. president who sent four warships to Japan in the 1850s in order to intimidate the country into opening trade.
+The effort succeeded and was followed by additional trade agreements with foreigners, ending Japan’s isolationism.

 Matthew Perry: The commander of the warships sent by the U.S. to Japan to force trade

-Rape of Nanking: The 1930s invasion of Nanking by the Japanese, during which they massacred 100,000 Chinese.
+Rape of Nanking: The invasion of Nanking, China by Japan during the Second Sino-Japanese War, during which they tortured, raped and killed hundreds of thousands of Chinese

 Babies come.
 But babies don't go.
 Get Fights You’ll Have After Having a Baby: A Self-Help Story on Amazon now.